Nuvalence/dialogflow-cx-tools/cx-test/README.md

   - Comprehensive: Tests every possible message for all user inputs at least once
 - Usage: `-DorchestrationMode=[simple, comprehensive]`
 - Default if not supplied: `simple`

+### Test Filtering

+#### Include Tags

+Determines which tests should be run, based on their tags.

+- Options:
+  - e2e: End-to-end tests.
+  - smoke: Smoke tests.
+- Usage: `-PincludeTags="e2e|smoke"`
+- Default if not supplied: `"e2e|smoke"` (runs both)

+#### Exclude Tags

+Determines which tests should not be run, based on their tags.

+- Options:
+  - e2e: End-to-end tests.
+  - smoke: Smoke tests.
+- Usage: `-PexcludeTags="e2e|smoke"`
+- Default if not supplied: nothing